-The goals of Capture the Flag are simple—outthink, outwit, outhack.
+The goals of capture the flag (CTF) are simple—outthink, outwit, outhack.
 If you run in cyber circles you already know how to play: Apply real-world hacking tools to infiltrate a computer system, find intentionally placed vulnerabilities, and exploit them to capture a “flag," a string of code that proves you discovered the flaw.

-“There’s a whole underground culture around it,” says Tim Nary, resident hacker at Booz Allen’s Dark Labs, the firm’s elite group of security engineers.
+“There’s a whole underground culture around it,” says Tim Nary, resident cyber expert at Booz Allen’s Dark Labs, the firm’s elite group of security engineers.

 “Yeah, we’re all nerds,” laughs Fred Frey, Dark Labs’ technical director.